tiroh/ports/README.md

-# Ports Framework

-The Ports Framework enables decoupling of components by employing a purely component-based design paradigm.
+# The Ports Framework

+**Ports is a Java framework for inter-component communication within a JVM process.**

+Core features:

+* Very effective decoupling of components.
+* Acts like a high-performance, *type-safe* enterprise service bus.
+* Strong support for asynchronicity and parallelism.
+* Declarative description of tests (in the manner of mocking frameworks).
+* Fault injection.
+* AOP-like features for monitoring, logging, or debugging.
+* Built-in support for union types (``Either`` and ``Either3``), making error handling easier.

-The Ports Framework requires at least Java 8.
+Ports requires at least Java 8.

 ## Maven setup for plain Ports